 - Surplus energy available: After charging the battery and powering daytime loads, there is often excess solar to export.
 On the DEBS tariff, timing exports into the 3-9pm peak window can earn the higher 10c/kWh rate.

-VPP Opportunities
+VPP opportunities

 If you participate in a Virtual Power Plant (VPP) program, spring and autumn are prime months for grid support events.
 Your battery is typically full with headroom for discharge, and the mild conditions mean releasing stored energy to the grid does not leave your household short.
 VPP events during these months can generate additional income on top of your regular self-consumption savings.